 What is Probate in Real Estate?

 When a person dies, their property must be distributed according to the instructions in the will.
 Much of the time this will happen through probate.
 Probate is the legal process, which involves the courts, to ensure the wishes of the deceased person are followed as outlined in the will.
 Understanding how probate works and what it is can make a complex process easier to handle.
-Real estate owned by the decedent is part of probate, but it is often a more complicated process than with the personal items and other assets of the estate.
+Real estate owned by the decedent is part of probate, but it is often a more complicated process than with the personal items and other assets that are subject to probate.

 If you are involved in probate real estate, you need to know how the process works and how long probate process takes to complete.
 Depending on your role, you also must know how to find probate property, how to buy or how to sell probate real estate, how much probate cost, and the steps involved for various situations.
 If you are an heir or beneficiary, you may want to consider an estate loan that allows you to bypass the delays of probate.